reAIM-Lab/reaim-lab.github.io/research.md

 <h3>New computational methods to quantify and mitigate inequities in health and medicine</h3>

-<strong>AI and ML systems can be used to quantify biases in existing health and medicine observational data, with the goal of ultimately overcoming them using better AI systems.
+AI and ML systems can be used to quantify biases in existing health and medicine observational data, with the goal of ultimately overcoming them using better AI systems.
 We approach the problem of algorithmic inequities through characterizing the entire data-generating pipeline, as opposed to myopically capturing model performance, and designing targeted bias mitigation strategies.
-We believe this approach is a better path that ties algorithmic fairness and inequity to broader challenges of disparities in health and medicine.</strong><br>
+We believe this approach is a better path that ties algorithmic fairness and inequity to broader challenges of disparities in health and medicine.<br>

 <div class="publication">
   <div class="text">